lautrip/traktor-pio-link/README.md

 # Traktor-Pio-Link

-**Traktor-Pio-Link** is a professional-grade BPM bridge designed to synchronize Traktor Pro 4 (and 3) with High-End Pioneer DJ mixers (DJM-S7, S9, S11) using high-precision MIDI SysEx messages.
+**Traktor-Pio-Link** is a BPM bridge designed to synchronize Traktor Pro 4 (and 3) with Pioneer DJ mixers (DJM-S7, S9, S11) using MIDI SysEx messages.

 ![App Icon](src-tauri/icons/128x128.png)